linhdan2109/Portfolio_Projects/README.md

 # List of Projects

 ## End to End project
+1. [Loan Analytics](https://github.com/linhdan2109/Portfolio_Projects/tree/main/Loan%20Analytics): This project perform initial data analysis to understand the distribution of loan attributes, identify trends, detect outliers, and explore relationships between variables.
+The purpose of the project is to uncover patterns and insights that can guide further analysis.

-1. [Marketing Analytics](https://github.com/linhdan2109/Portfolio_Projects/tree/main/Google%20Data%20Analytics%20Professional%20Certificate%20Capstone%20Project): This is the project I have done at the end of the Google Data Analytics Professional Course.
+2. [Marketing Analytics](https://github.com/linhdan2109/Portfolio_Projects/tree/main/Google%20Data%20Analytics%20Professional%20Certificate%20Capstone%20Project): This is the project I have done at the end of the Google Data Analytics Professional Course.
 Following the data analysis process taught in the course, I effectively addressed key business questions.
 This process involved six essential steps: Ask, Prepare, Process, Analyze, Share, and Act.
 By applying these steps, I was able to gain valuable insights and provide actionable recommendations to support Bellabeat's marketing strategies and decision-making processes.

-2. [Sales Analytics](https://github.com/linhdan2109/Portfolio_Projects/tree/main/Sales%20analysis): This Sales Analysis Project aims to investigate the sales data to extract valuable insights, drive informed decisions, and optimize sales strategies.
-By examining key performance indicators, market trends, customer behaviors, and product preferences, this project seeks to uncover hidden patterns that can guide us towards maximizing revenue, enhancing customer satisfaction
+3. [Sales Analytics](https://github.com/linhdan2109/Portfolio_Projects/tree/main/Sales%20analysis): This Sales Analysis Project aims to investigate the sales data to extract valuable insights, drive informed decisions, and optimize sales strategies.
+By examining key performance indicators, market trends, customer behaviors, and product preferences, this project seeks to uncover hidden patterns that can guide us towards maximizing revenue, enhancing customer satisfaction.

 ## Machine learning